21 Sep Do You Have Gum Disease?

 There are a number of treatments your dentist might suggest to help to rid you of your gum diseases.
 For very mild cases, simply using a specialised mouth wash and enhancing your regular oral hygiene regime may be all that is needed.
 However, if your condition is more serious there are a number of other options available.

-If you are concerned about your oral health contact us today to book an appointment with one of our expert dentists.
-Take advantage of our New Patient Offer, Just £75.
+If you are concerned about your oral health contact us today to book an appointment online with one of our expert dentists.
+Take advantage of our New Patient Offer, Just £95.